WICG/storage-buckets/explainer.md

 User agents may add entry points to the following storage APIs if they choose to implement them.

-Each storage bucket can have an entry point to the [Cache storage API](https://w3c.github.io/ServiceWorker/#cache-objects).
+Each storage bucket provides an entry point to the [Cache storage API](https://w3c.github.io/ServiceWorker/#cache-objects).
 The entry point matches `WindowOrWorkerGlobalScope.caches` in [the Service Worker spec](https://w3c.github.io/ServiceWorker/#self-caches).